kalutheo/elm-ui-explorer/readme.md

 ### Best Practices

-- In order to avoid CSS conflicts with built in UI Explorer Styles, consider using CSS Namespacing if using [elm-css](https://github.com/rtfeldman/elm-css) or any technic that prevents styles collisions.
+- In order to avoid CSS conflicts with built in UI Explorer Styles, consider using  [elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/) or [elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/).
+Theses tools use technics that prevent styles collisions by scoping the css.

 - All ids should be unique and be written in CamelCase without spaces or special characters (ex:  DropDownMenu, Loading, Loaded etc... )